reorx/tomorrow/README.rst

 Ideas
 -----

-- select whether to show project name in shell prompt or in output.
+- Select whether to show project name in shell prompt or in output.

 - option to show complete list of project - tasks